Doctors avoid prescribing sleeping tablets if possible due to the problems they can cause and the concern that you could become dependent on them.

 Benzodiazepines and Z drugs are sometimes used as sleeping tablets.
 Benzodiazepines include temazepam, loprazolam, lormetazepam, and nitrazepam.
 They are only available on prescription.
 Other related drugs called zaleplon (no longer available in the UK), zolpidem and zopiclone are also sleeping tablets.
 Strictly speaking, they are not benzodiazepines.
 They are known as the Z drugs.
 However, they act in a similar way (they have a similar effect to benzodiazepines on the brain cells).

 Melatonin is, strictly speaking, not a 'sleeping tablet'.
 Melatonin is a naturally occurring hormone made by the body.
 The level of melatonin in the body varies throughout the day.
 It is involved in helping to regulate the daily cycles (circadian rhythms) of various functions in the body.
-A melatonin supplement is sometimes advised in older people (more than 55 years of age) with persistent insomnia.
+A melatonin supplement is sometimes advised in older people (more than 55 years of age) with sleep disorders such as long-term insomnia.
 The recommended duration of treatment is for three weeks to start with.
 If helpful, it can be used for a maximum of ten weeks in total.

 In some countries melatonin is used to help with sleep problems related to jet lag.
 In the UK it is not currently licensed for this.